Intel and AMD team up for better graphics in super-slim laptops

 In a press release, Intel said:

-By combining and Intel CPU and AMD GPU in a single package, Intel hopes to be able to offer gamer-ready graphics in laptops as thin as the MacBook Air.
-The actual technological innovation that enabled this team up is a way to bridge the two companies silicon.
-Intel calls it the Embedded Multi-Die Interconnect Bridge (or EMIB), and says:
+By combining an Intel CPU and an AMD GPU in a single package, Intel hopes to be able to offer gamer-ready graphics in laptops as thin as the MacBook Air.
+The actual technological innovation that enabled this team-up is a way to bridge the two companies' silicon.
+Intel calls it the Embedded Multi-Die Interconnect Bridge (EMIB), and says:

 "At the heart of this new design is EMIB, a small intelligent bridge that allows heterogeneous silicon to quickly pass information in extremely close proximity.
 EMIB eliminates height impact as well as manufacturing and design complexities, enabling faster, more powerful and more efficient products in smaller sizes.
 This is the first consumer product that takes advantage of EMIB."

-The new chips, part of Intel's 8th-gen H-series of CPUs, may be available as early as Q1 in 2018.
+The new chips, part of Intel's eighth-gen H series of CPUs, may be available as early as the first quarter of 2018.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.